-The United Nations (UN) Human Rights Council (HRC), in multiple resolutions, has addressed the impact of the climate crisis on the enjoyment of a healthy environment and related ESCR.3 In 2018, for example, the HRC emphasized that: "the impact of climate change...may interfere with the enjoyment of a safe, clean, healthy and sustainable environment, and that environmental damage can have negative implications, both direct and indirect, for the effective enjoyment of all human rights."4
+The United Nations (UN) Human Rights Council (HRC), has addressed the impact of the climate crisis on the enjoyment of a healthy environment in multiple related ESCR resolutions.
+In 2018, for example, the HRC emphasized that: "the impact of climate change...may interfere with the enjoyment of a safe, clean, healthy and sustainable environment, and that environmental damage can have negative implications, both direct and indirect, for the effective enjoyment of all human rights."